ambroseling/ambroseling/README.md

 Check out [our repository](http://ug251.eecg.utoronto.ca/wiki297s/doku.php?id=cd019:start) for more details!

 ### BuzzWire: ARM Cyclone V DE1-SoC (Computer Organization and Architecture)
 BuzzWire is a hardware game that challenges contenders ability to focus and complete an exciting metal wire obstacle course using a wand.
 The DE1-Soc board is connected to a circuitry that reads changes in voltage values from the Analog to Digital Converter port and uses that to determine whether the player has touched the wire and ignited the bomb.
-We used the A9 Private Timer to count down 30 seconds as a time constraint for players as well as used the VGA display to show a graphical user interface about when the game is in progress and when the player has won or lost, we also played an explosion sound effect when users lost through the Sound/Audio I/O ports of the board.
+We used the A9 Private Timer to count down 30 seconds as a time constraint for players as well as used the VGA display to show a graphical user interface about when the game is in progress and when the player has won or lost, we also played an explosion sound effect when users lost through the Sound & Audio I/O ports of the board.
 It was a rewarding experience for my partner Areeba and myself.
 Check out [our repository](https://github.com/ambroseling/BuzzWire) for more details! eeba

 ### 16 bit Processor: ARM Cyclone V DE1-SoC (Computer Organization and Architecture)
+Our team of 2 developed a processor using System Verilog that is able to perform fundamental ARM Assembly instructions in the ARM Cyclone V DE1-SoC board.
+We built different components bit by bit.
+To execute an instruction we used the KEY buttons as well as TOGGLE switches as input to the processor and allowed the output to be shown on the HEX display as well as LED lights.
+We used ModelSim for simulations of our instructions for debugging and testing.
+Overall, it was definitely one challenging project but was very rewarding at the end to see it working.

 ### Reversi: Turn-based strategy Game in C (Introduction to Programming in C/C++)